See How Much You Qualify For

-A working capital loan can be the solution you need regardless of what you need the funds for.
-So how do you find the right lender for your working capital financing?
+A working capital loan can be the solution you need to tackle any of your upcoming business plans.
+So how do you find the right lending partner for your working capital financing?

-Once you’ve decided which type of capital solution is best for your needs, it’s time to find a lender to work with.
-As a small business owner, you want a lender that values you and your business instead of just seeing you as “a transaction” to make a buck.
-Banks are abundant and easy to find, but very difficult to get approved by.
+Once you’ve decided which type of capital solution is best for your needs, it’s time to find a lending partner to work with.
+As a small business owner, you want a lending partner that values you and your business instead of just seeing you as “a transaction” to make a buck.
+Large, traditional banks are abundant and easy to find, but they can be difficult to get approved by.

-When you seek out business financing with the help of Mulligan Funding, you take advantage of their experienced finance professionals, who are standing by to help elevate your business to the next level of success.
-Finding a lender that you can trust to treat you fairly and with respect isn’t always easy.
-But at Mulligan Funding, we believe that trust is earned one client at a time.
-We look forward to earning yours.
+When you seek out access to business financing with the help of Mulligan Funding, you take advantage of our experienced loan advisors, who are ready to help elevate your business to the next level of success.
+Finding a lending partner that you can trust to treat you fairly and with respect isn’t always easy.
+But at Mulligan Funding, we believe that trust is earned one client at a time, and we look forward to earning yours!

 The information shared is intended to be used for informational purposes only and you should independently research and verify.

 Note: Prior to January 23, 2020, Mulligan Funding operated solely as a direct lender, originating all of its own loans and Merchant Cash Advance contracts.
 From that date onwards, the majority of funding offered by Mulligan Funding will be by Loans originated by FinWise Bank, a Utah-chartered Bank, pursuant to a Loan Program conducted jointly by Mulligan Funding and FinWise Bank.